 So there I was, broiling to death inside a Darth Vader costume.
 A lesser man would have caved in, fled the scene, removed the mask and gulped down lungfuls of fresh, breathable air.
 But not me.
-No, if there’s one thing that enduring army basic training in Alabama in the middle of July and subsequently spending three years stationed in the Mojave Desert made me capable of withstanding, it’s being overdressed in extreme heat.
-Yes, that’s right: My extensive army training and military background sculpted me into the perfect candidate to wear a sadomasochistic science-fiction costume to McDonald’s.
+No, if there’s one thing that enduring Army basic training in Alabama in the middle of July and subsequently spending three years stationed in the Mojave Desert has made me capable of withstanding, it is being overdressed in extreme heat.
+Yes, that’s right: My extensive military training and background afforded me the physical and mental prowess required to wear a sadomasochistic science-fiction costume to McDonald’s.
 Happy Veterans Day, America!
-You’re welcome!
+Thank you for your tax dollars!

 Finally, my two-hour ordeal came to a close … although I still kept the mask on for the entire drive home … both because one of the mothers begged me to make sure her child didn’t see me take it off for fear it might scar him for life to discover Darth Vader was really just some regular dude dressing up for his kid’s fundraiser, and also because I figured I might as well get some decent pictures at home, indoors, where the lighting was much better.

-Sadly, my staff photographer accidentally switched the camera from “Auto Focus” to “Manual Focus” without realizing she had done so, so instead of some epic shots of Daddy Vader and Zan Skywalker engaged in a deadly lightsaber battle, we have this blurry batch of shit:
+Sadly, my staff photographer accidentally switched the camera from “Auto Focus” to “Manual Focus” without realizing she had done so … and so, instead of some epic shots of Daddy Vader and Zan Skywalker engaged in a deadly lightsaber battle, we have this blurry batch of shit:

-Also not to be missed is this blurry shot of Daddy Vader and daughter, who felt compelled to quickly throw on her Snow White costume.
+Also not to be missed is this blurry shot of Daddy Vader and daughter, the latter of whom felt compelled to quickly throw on her Snow White costume.